shlema/shlema.github.io/about.md

 **Hey,**

-I’m Andrii Degeler, a podcast producer and tech journalist born in Ukraine and currently living in Groningen, The Netherlands.
-Since 2007, I’ve been covering all things technology for online and offline publications both in Ukraine and internationally.
-For more information on what I do for work, check out [proceed.to](https://proceed.to).
+I’m Andrii Degeler, a podcast producer and tech journalist born in Ukraine and currently living in Amsterdam.
+Since 2007, I’ve been covering all things technology for online and offline publications across the globe.
+In August 2022, I joined [TNW](https://thenextweb.com) as the Head of Media to build a new editorial strategy focused on the European innovation technology ecosystem.

 When I'm not working, I play ultimate frisbee, hoard boardgames, and learn to fly a small airplane.